uvsmtid/cygwin-offline/readme.md

 The command starts Cygwin setup in _interactive_ mode (with GUI).

 TODO:
-Add support to run this command in _unattended_ mode as well.
+Add support to run this command in _unattended_ mode (in CI) as well.

 It relies on availability of official Cygwin installers (depending on the platform architecture used)